SyuraMoons/Matjip/contract/README.md

 script deploys `MockKarma`, then `MemoryRegistry`, then sets the registry as the only minter.

-When `createMemory` creates a connected group of 5 unclaimed memories within a 250m chain, `MemoryRegistry` mints 3 Matjip Karma to the wallet that added the triggering memory.
+When `createMemory` creates a connected group of 5 unclaimed nearby memories, `MemoryRegistry` mints 3 Matjip Karma to the wallet that added the triggering memory.
+The demo connection threshold is approximately 400m.
 Claimed memories can still connect future groups, but each memory only counts toward one reward.

 Set both frontend addresses after deployment: